 Many fiber farms are open to the public on select days, by appointment and for special events.
 In the spring, look for shearing days at farms like Fossum, Frosty Acres Alpacas south of Blue Earth and Sibley Farm in Mankato.

-The last weekend in September, the North Star Farm Tour invites visitors to see the animals and learn all about fiber at 10 farms in the Twin Cities and southern Minnesota.
-The same weekend, farms including Fossum and Pauley Alpaca Company in Rochester celebrate National Alpaca Farm Days with free entertainment, food, kids activities and fiber demonstrations on the farm.
+The last weekend in September, the North Star Farm Tour invites visitors to see the animals and learn all about fiber at over a dozen farms in the Twin Cities and southern Minnesota.
+The same weekend, farms including Fossum, Foothills Alpaca Farm in Backus and Pauley Alpaca Company in Rochester celebrate National Alpaca Farm Days with free entertainment, food, kids activities and fiber demonstrations on the farm.

 Shopping for Fiber